cmu-sei/crucible/docs/caster/index.md

 Some resources can't be tainted, however.

 Users can taint resources within the workspace view.
 Once a resource is tainted it will display in red shading.
 Users can also easily access the `Untaint` command while in workspace view before running another plan-and-apply cycle if they change their mind and decide to keep the resource.

+## Glossary

+**Designer:** a graphical user interface for creating and editing terraform deployments through the use of modules

+**Directory:** the outline of a project and the modules it contains

+**File:** text files that will eventually be put onto a file system and used with the Terraform command line tool

+**Host:** consists of a name, datastore, and maximum number of virtual machines that it can support

+**Module:** a container for multiple resources that are used together.
+Modules can be used to create lightweight abstractions, so that you can describe your infrastructure in terms of its architecture, rather than directly in terms of physical objects

+**Project:** a way to organize and categorize similar environments for multiple workspaces and directories within Caster

+**Terraform:** an open source "Infrastructure as Code" tool

+**Topology:** the physical and logical arrangement of nodes and connections in a network

+**Workspace:** a specific instance of a deployed Terraform configuration